 When you shop at the market, you’re supporting your neighbors and voting with your dollars.
-For every dollar spent locally, $.68 will stay in your community and you’re directly helping someone provide for their family.
+For every dollar spent locally, $.68 will stay in your community.
+Plus, you’re directly helping someone provide for their family.
 Farming is hard, and prices are low.
 By selling directly to the consumer, these businesses are able to get a better return than they might through wholesale accounts.

 2. Eat Seasonal

 Unless you grew up on a farm, most Americans don't have a clear idea about seasonality.
-We're used to being able to buy whatever we want, when we want, but at the market you'll be able to stay in tune with the seasons and savor produce when it's at it's peak.
+We're used to being able to buy whatever we want, whenever we want it.
+At the market, you'll be able to stay in tune with the seasons and savor produce when it's at it's peak.
 Strawberries in spring, apples in the fall, and so on.
 There's more to Fall than pumpkin spice!

 3. Fresh Tastes Best

 On average, food in the US travels 1500 miles from the farm to our table.
-At the market, our average is just 13.2 miles.
+At the market, our average is only 21 miles.
 The tomatoes you buy mid-summer are usually picked a day or two before you bought them.
-You'll also be able to buy them in bulk, to preserve the fresh seasons for those cold winter nights.
+You're also able to buy produce in bulk and preserve the fresh seasons for those cold winter nights.

-At the market, you’ll find many products that you may have never tried before!
+We have lost over 90% of our seed diversity over the last century.
+At the market, you can find produce you won’t find in a grocery store; Kohlrabi, Sunchokes, Microgreens, Heirloom Tomatoes, Spanish Radishes, Purple Cauliflower, Paw Paws and more!
 If you’d like dive in further, join a CSA to get a weekly box of produce, or other goods and tips straight from the farmer.